Several people injured in blast at French military explosives producer | Law-Order

 Several people injured in blast at French military explosives producer

-Emergency services erected a security perimeter and the Bergerac mayor's office urged the public to stay away from the area.
-The Dordogne prefecture said a fire was burning after the explosion.
-The company official said "several people" had been hurt but was unable to give a precise figures.
-Emergency services remain at the scene, the Dordogne prefecture said.
+Several people were injured in a blast on Wednesday at military explosives producer Eurenco's site in Bergerac, southwest France, local authorities said.
+The Dordogne region prefecture said in a statement that eight people had been injured, including one with life-threatening injuries.

-Several people were injured in a blast on Wednesday at military explosives producer Eurenco's site in Bergerac, southwest France, a company official said.
+Several people were injured in a blast on Wednesday at military explosives producer Eurenco's site in Bergerac, southwest France, local authorities said.

+The Dordogne region prefecture said in a statement that eight people had been injured, including one with life-threatening injuries.
+A fire broke out following the blast, which happened around 1400 CET, but authorities said that around 1600 CET the situation was under control.
+The prefecture said the blast had had no impact outside the perimeter of the site.

 The firm produces military explosives, propellants and fuels.
 It also makes explosives for civil use.
-Emergency services erected a security perimeter and the Bergerac mayor's office urged the public to stay away from the area.

-The Dordogne prefecture said a fire was burning after the explosion.
-The cause of the blast was not immediately clear.
-The company official said "several people" had been hurt but was unable to give a precise figures.
+Bergerac mayor Jonathan Priolead told Reuters that authorities do not yet know what caused the explosion, but it happened in a section dealing with nitrocellulose.

 Emergency services remain at the scene, the Dordogne prefecture said.